shabtronic/Virtual-Whammy-Bar/README.md

 Operating Modes:

 	Quantised - touch circle is split into segments for semitone shifting.
-Will bend up or down - and at variable speed depending on segment movement speed:
+Will bend up or down and at variable speed depending on segment movement speed:
  	Smoothed Raw - touch circle bends notes based on arc position from initial touch down point.
   	Vibrato: Amount controlled by distance from center of touch circle.
+  	Maybe have notches on outer part of display for tactile feedback.

 Possible Issues: